Treatment / Immunotherapy

 What Is Immunotherapy?

-Immunotherapy, sometimes called biologic therapy, biotherapy, or immune therapy, is a more recent option that emerged for the treatment of mesothelioma in 2010.
+As you may already know, immunotherapy, also sometimes called biologic therapy, biotherapy, or immune therapy, is a treatment option that emerged in 2010.
 When combined with standard mesothelioma treatment options like surgery and chemotherapy, immunotherapy has been effective in alleviating symptoms and improving survival rates in some cases.
-While immune treatment is still being studied, it holds promise for the future treatment of many different types of cancer.
+While immune treatment is still being studied in many cancers, it holds promise for more effective future treatment.

 How Is Immunotherapy Used to Treat Mesothelioma?

 Immunotherapy is becoming increasingly common for treating mesothelioma.
 It aims to boost the body’s own immune system, helping it fight off the spread or recurrence of disease.
-It is currently being investigated in many different forms and in combination with different agents including chemotherapy.
+It is currently being investigated in many different forms and in combination with various agents, including chemotherapy.

 How Does Immunotherapy Work?

 Unfortunately, cancer cells can sometimes trick the immune system.
-When normal cells mutate and become malignant, the immune system doesn’t always detect the abnormalities growing inside the body.
-In other cases, the immune system recognizes the cancer cells but its defenses aren’t strong enough to destroy them.
+When normal cells mutate and become malignant (cancer cells), the immune system doesn’t always detect the abnormalities growing inside the body because they look similar to the body’s own cells.
+In other cases, the immune system recognizes the cancer cells, but its defenses aren’t strong enough to destroy them.

-Immune therapy helps the body to recognize the presence of cancer cells and act accordingly.
-It’s typically done in one of two ways — the immune system is stimulated to more effectively attack cancer cells, or man-made immune proteins are administered to assist the immune system.
-Some immunotherapies offer a boost to the immune system as a whole, while others help teach the immune system to specifically target cancerous cells.
+Immune therapy helps the body recognize the presence of cancer cells and act accordingly.
+It’s typically done in one of two ways: the immune system is stimulated to more effectively attack cancer cells, or man-made immune proteins are administered to assist and supplement the body’s own immune system.
+Some immunotherapies offer a boost to the immune system as a whole, while others help teach the immune system to target cancerous cells specifically.

 Immunotherapy for Mesothelioma

-There are several types of immunotherapies being used for the treatment of mesothelioma, many of which have shown promise in clinical trials.
-Common immunotherapies currently being used or studied include monoclonal antibodies, immune checkpoint inhibitors, cancer vaccines, adoptive cell transfers, and cytokines.
+Several types of immunotherapies are currently used to treat mesothelioma, many of which have shown promise in clinical trials.
+These types of immunotherapies can broadly be classified into either “active” or “passive” types.
+Common immunotherapies currently being used or studied within these categories include monoclonal antibodies, immune checkpoint inhibitors, cancer vaccines, adoptive cell transfers, and cytokines.

 Active vs. Passive Immunotherapy